 Admission and requirements for the ISR Ph.D. track

 Candidates apply through either the Department of Comparative Literature or the Department of History, depending on their main field; the applicant’s statement of purpose should clearly note his/her interest in the ISR.
-Specific requirements for admissions and degrees are those of the Ph.D.-granting department (Comparative Literature or History) in which the student enrolls.
+Specific requirements for admissions and degrees are those of the Ph.D.-granting department (Comparative Literature or History) in which the student enrolls (please see the links above for application requirements and deadlines).
 In addition to pursuing courses in their chosen department, students will take classes in the Department of Russian and Slavic Studies, including specially designed interdisciplinary seminars.

 Please contact Maya Vinokour should you have any additional questions.